 Visitors will not be permitted on campus with an exception for essential business functions such as necessary repairs.
-Parent Teacher Organization (PTO) events and other parent gatherings will be held virtually.
+Parent Teacher Organization (PTO) events and other parent gatherings will be held virtually during Tier 3 and Tier 2 operations.
 Facility usage agreements will not be issued to outside groups during Tier 3 & Tier 2 operations.
 No field trips or expeditions will take place in a Tier 3 or Tier 2 mode.
 Assemblies and other in-school large group gatherings will not occur.
+(As of April 2022, visitors who follow mitigation measures are allowed).